 Stay Fluid My Friends

 For those who missed the refinance window, you best try again now that interest rates have come back down.
 But if interest rates start going back up again, it’s wise to not pre-pay your mortgage until you are flush with cash or simply don’t know where else to invest.

 Pay attention to what’s happening in the world and adjust your allocation of capital accordingly.
 I’ll help keep you abreast through topical posts and my monthly newsletter.
 Don’t be fixed in your way of thinking.
 So long as you have capital coming in, you have the luxury of figuring out how to best optimize your finances.

 It’s comforting to know that sooner or later, our mortgages will be paid off and we’ll be able to drastically lower our cost of living or generate an increase in rental cash flow.
 We just have to decide how soon we want to experience that day.

 In the short term, higher interest rates are bad for the real estate market.
-You’ve already seen the real estate sector sell-off by ~4% since the election.
+You’ve seen the homebuilding stocks decline by 20% – 30% in 2018.
 But over the long term, real estate will simply inflate with inflation as it generally has since the beginning of time.

 Real Estate Recommendations